 Positive handling should avert danger by preventing or deflecting a child's action or perhaps by removing a physical object, which could be used to harm him / herself or others.
 It is only likely to be needed if a child appears to be unable to exercise self-control of emotions and behaviour.
 It is not possible to define every circumstance in which positive handling would be necessary or appropriate and staff will have to exercise their own judgement in situations which arise within the above categories.
 Staff should always act within the School's policy on behaviour and discipline, particularly in dealing with disruptive behaviour.
 Staff should be aware that when they are in charge of children during the school day, or during other supervised activities, they are acting in loco parentis and should, therefore, take reasonable action to ensure pupils' safety and well being.
 Failure to positively handle a pupil who is subsequently injured or injures another, could, in certain circumstances, lead to an accusation of negligence.
 At the same time staff are not expected to place themselves in situations where they are likely to suffer injury as a result of their intervention.

-3.1 Alternative Strategies
+Alternative Strategies

-There are some situations in which the need for positive handling is immediate and where there are no equally effective alternatives (e.g. is a pupil is about to run across a road).
+There are some situations in which the need for positive handling is immediate and where there are no equally effective alternatives (for example if a pupil is about to run across a road).
 However, in many circumstances there are alternatives e.g. use of assertiveness skills such as:

-- the broken record in which an instruction is repeated until the pupil complies - use of a distracter, such as a loud whistle, to interrupt the behaviour (such as a fight) long enough for other methods of verbal control to be effective - withdrawal of attention (audience) e.g. if an action such as damage to property is threatened - other techniques designed to defuse the situation, such as the avoidance of confrontation, or use of humour (in these cases the incident can be dealt with later when emotions are no longer running high) - the employment of other sanctions consistent with the School's policy on behaviour.
+- Repeating the instruction until the pupil complies - The use of a distracter, such as a loud whistle, to interrupt the behaviour (such as a fight) long enough for other methods of verbal control to be effective - Withdrawal of attention (audience) - Other techniques designed to defuse the situation, such as the avoidance of confrontation, or use of humour (in these cases the incident can be dealt with later when emotions are no longer running high) - The employment of other sanctions consistent with the School's policy on behaviour.

-3.3 Use of Positive Handling
+Use of Safer Handling

-Positive handling should be applied as an act of care and control with the intention of re-establishing verbal control as soon as possible and, at the same time, allowing the pupil to regain self-control.
-It should never take a form which could be seen as a punishment.
+Positive handling should be applied as an act of care and control with the intention of reestablishing verbal control as soon as possible and, at the same time, allowing the pupil to regain self-control.
+It should never take a form that could be seen as a punishment.

-Named staff are only authorised to use reasonable force in applying positive handling, although there is no absolute definition of this, as what constitutes reasonable force depends upon the particular situation and the pupil to whom it is being applied.
+There are currently no members of staff who are authorised to use positive handling, although there is no absolute definition of what constitutes reasonable force it depends upon the particular situation and the pupil to whom it is being applied.
 However, as a general rule, only the force necessary to stop or prevent the behaviour should be used, in accordance with the guidelines below.
 There are some forms of physical intervention, which may involve minimal physical contact, such as blocking a pupil's path or the staff member physically interposing him or herself between the pupil and another pupil or object.
 However, in some circumstances, direct physical contact may be necessary.
 In all circumstances other methods should be used if appropriate or effective positive handling should be a last resort.
 When positive handling becomes necessary: